The Board of Lyon County Commissioners met in Action Session at 9:00 a.m. in the Commission Chambers with the following people in attendance:

 Permits: no applications received.

-• City/County meeting coming up.
+• The Fairground Foundation meeting is coming up.

 • No report.